ch1c0t/web.tags/readme.md

 ## `window.tag`

 is a function to define tags.
-They can be named or nameless.
+Tags can be named or nameless.

 ### Named tags